GModModGod/Menu-Mods/tutorials/creating_lua-based_javascript_documents.md

 Arguments:

-- Panel HTML: The DHTML panel the script was run in.
+- panel HTML: The DHTML panel the script was run in.

 ## Finishing Up